Educator’s Corner

 Have students read one of the Being a Scientist posts.
 Then, in a class discussion, ask questions specific to that post, such as: Did this person always want to become a scientist, or when they were your age, did they think they’d grow up to do something else?
 What training and education does this scientist have?
 What’s interesting about their career path?
 What’s interesting about their science?
 What tools or techniques does the scientist use in their research?
 How is the basic science that they do related to human health?

-Select an issue from the dropdown above to view blog posts that directly or indirectly connect to the Pathways topics along with activity suggestions for how to use the posts as educational supplements.
+Select a topic from the dropdown above to view blog posts that directly or indirectly connect to the STEM topics along with activity suggestions for how to use the posts as educational supplements.

 Other Resources for Your Classroom